funvill/funvill.github.io/_posts/2017-02-01-notes-from-february_2017.md

 - [Colorful Paper Village Installations for Hermes by Zim & Zou](http://www.thisiscolossal.com/2017/01/colorful-paper-village-installations-for-hermes-by-zim-zou/)
 - [DIY Paper Beetle Sculpture Kits by Assembli](http://www.thisiscolossal.com/2016/12/diy-paper-beetle-sculpture-kits-by-assembli/) - Store can be found here [Assembli](http://assembli.nl/).

+## Movies

+- [Colossus: The Forbin Project (1970)](http://www.imdb.com/title/tt0064177/) - Thinking this will prevent war, the US government gives an impenetrable supercomputer total control over launching nuclear missiles.
+But what the computer does with the power is unimaginable to its creators.